jamesplease/redux-resource/README.md

 import store from './store';

-// This action represents beginning the request to read a book with ID of 24. store.dispatch({
+// This action represents beginning the request to read a book with ID of 24.
+// You'd typically dispatch one of these just before opening an XHR to retrieve
+// this resource
+store.dispatch({
   type: actionTypes.READ_RESOURCES_PENDING,
   resourceName: 'books',